freddyt18/Peronality-Test/README.md

   * The registration form also handles [invalid information*](#invalid-information) given by the user.
     * If the input data verifies with the invalid information handling algorithm, an account will be created into our <i><b>[database](#database)</i></b>.
+    * The program will then redirect the user back to our login page.

 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;